Git in Action!

 Compare and PR

-Then, write a description of the changes you made, double-check the branches at the top, and click Create Pull Request.
+Then, write a description of the changes you made (look out for templates if any), double-check the branches at the top, and click Create Pull Request.

 Image of Pull Request